thuyjvaan/league_of_legends_analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-Upon reviewing the graph, it's evident that there's a notable amount of missing data within leagues like LPL and LDL, which aligns with our earlier observations during dataset analysis.
-Particularly, the LDL league demonstrates a Missingness Proportion of 0.517867, indicating that over 50% of the instances of missing values in golddiffat15 are attributed to the LDL league.
+Upon reviewing the graph, it's evident that there's a notable amount of missing data within leagues like `LPL` and `LDL`, which aligns with our earlier observations during dataset analysis.
+Particularly, the `LDL` league demonstrates a Missingness Proportion of **0.517867**, indicating that over 50% of the instances of missing values in `golddiffat15` are attributed to the `LDL` league.

 Although this observation could be explained by the LDL league accounting for over 50% of all competitive games, we seek to comprehensively assess the dataset by conducting permutations on the columns under examination.
-This involves shuffling the league, split, playoffs, patch, and position columns.
+This involves shuffling the `league`, `split`, `playoff`s, `patch`, and `position` columns.

 Following this permutation process and regrouping by league, we randomized the leagues once again and reexamined the occurrence of null values to determine if any league could exceed a 50% rate of missingness.
 <iframe